panda7789/docs.cs-cz/docs/framework/wcf/feature-details/how-to-configure-com-service-settings.md

 }
 ```

- <span data-ttu-id="40a9c-113">Pokud je součást vystavený jako webovou službu, na odpovídající kontrakt služby, který je vystaven, a klienti potřebovat tak, aby odpovídala, vypadá takto:</span><span class="sxs-lookup"><span data-stu-id="40a9c-113">If the component is exposed as a Web service, the corresponding service contract that is exposed, and that clients would need to conform to, is as follows:</span></span>
+ <span data-ttu-id="7dcbb-113">Pokud součást vystavena jako webové služby, odpovídající kontraktu služby, který je přístupný a že klienti by se musí odpovídat, vypadá takto:</span><span class="sxs-lookup"><span data-stu-id="7dcbb-113">If the component is exposed as a Web service, the corresponding service contract that is exposed, and that clients would need to conform to, is as follows:</span></span>

 ```
 [ServiceContract(Session = true,